-Brewing with a French press is different from a pour over method.
+Brewing with a French Press is different from a pour over method.
 With pour overs the water passes through a filter, but with the French press the ground coffee actually steeps in the water.
-It enables a more intimate experience with the flavour of the beans.
-Low-tech and time-honoured, just grind, pour and plunge.
+It enables a more intimate experience with the flavor of the beans.
+Low-tech and time honored, just grind, pour and plunge.

 How to brew:

 - Fill empty french press with hot water so that it pre-heats while you prepare ground coffee.